 - PURE Resort Ehrwald: The property is 4.4 km (2.7 miles) from Tiroler Zugspitzbahn Cable Car.
 It offers free private parking, a fitness center, an outdoor swimming pool, and a restaurant.

-- Hotel Stern: This hotel is in the middle of Ehrwald with attached balconies.
-Services include free WiFi and a free ski bus stop right in front of the building.
+- Hotel Stern: This hotel has attached balconies in the middle of Ehrwald.
+Services include free WiFi and a free ski bus stop in front of the building.

 - Romantik Hotel Spielmann: Boasting an incredible view of the Tyrolean mountains, Romantik Hotel Spielmann is a family-run, historic place in Ehrwald, Austria.
 Facilities include free WiFi, a swimming pool, a spa & wellness center, and a bar.